rpandya5/niosScope/README.md

 ## Team

 This project was developed by [Richa Pandya](richapandya.com) and [Robert Saab](https://www.linkedin.com/in/robert-saab/) as part of our final project for ECE243 at the University of Toronto.
+The code and documentation are provided for reference only and are not licensed for use, modification, or distribution.
+All rights reserved.